abbreviatedman/node-express-mongodb-unit-02-npm-part-2/2e-api-requests/readme.md

 app.listen(PORT, () => console.log(`server listening on ${PORT}`));
 ```

 Next we're going to write a response to a GET request to the server.
-The URL will look like `localhost:3000/:query` where `:query` are the search terms.
+The URL will look like `localhost:3000/:query` where `:query` is the search term.
 Take a look at the code first and read the explanation afterwards:

 11. Write an asynchronous function to respond to requests at `localhost:3000/:query`